 Sponsored by: Columbia Forest Products: North America’s largest manufacturer of hardwood plywood and hardwood veneer.

-•It works well with hand tools or machinery, except for a slight blunting effect on cutting surfaces if there is an interlocked grain.
-The wood finishes and glues well.
 An attractive wood and a good choice for furniture, cabinetry and flooring, paldao is not only popular in its native countries, but has attracted attention far from its range.